Hokuloa A

 No analysis available

-I searched for hotel rental pool language such as hotel program, managed-by-hotel, Hilton/Trump/Ritz pool, or similar.
-There are no such references, and because STR is not established, hotel pool participation is set false.
+I searched for hotel pool language such as hotel rental program, managed-by-hotel, Hilton/Trump/Ritz pool, or similar.
+There are no such references in the remarks, so this feature is not supported.

 No analysis available